tangentsoft/pidp8i/examples/README.md

 the [`labels/`][label] directory, for use if you find yourself creating long-lived USB sticks.
 See [`labels/README.md`][lread] for more information.

+### Option 4: Booting SIMH with the Example in Core

+As part of the PiDP-8/I software build process, a `boot/*.script` file for each `examples/*.pal` file is created by translating `obj/*.lst` into a series of "deposit" commands to SIMH.
+You can thus load and run each example at the Linux command line with a command like this:

+    $ bin/pidp8i-sim boot/add.script

+That runs the `examples/add.pal` program's assembled binary code under the simulator, just as if you'd loaded it there with option #3 above.

 ## License